onkelDead/autoX32/README.md

 # autoX32
-Automation Recorder for autdio production with Ardour and Behnringer X32.
+Automation Recorder for audio production with Ardour and Behringer X32.